The AALLYN Ethos

 How I Approach Thoughtful Ownership

-My philosophy on money has always been that we should own our things and our things shouldn’t own us.
+My philosophy on money has always been simple: own your things, don’t let them own you.

 A long time ago I figured out the outfit formula that worked best for my style and body silhouettes that felt best on me.
 Once I figured that out, I realized I didn't need a huge closet.
 I just needed some pieces that fit the silhouettes I loved, across a few different occasions, that I could repeat over and over.

-Now I am usually in casual clothing.
+Now I'm usually in casual clothing.
 And I tend to focus on having good quality staples that are true workhorses that I can build my formula around.
-To elevate those everyday outfits, I invest in accessories that polish the look without being overdone like jewelry on repeat.
+To elevate those everyday outfits, I invest in accessories that polish the look without being overdone like my AALLYN bags or jewelry on repeat.

 A core part of AALLYN’s ethos ties into this formula.
 They are versatile, easy to wear, and their purpose is to give that effortless look I want most days.